 The interest rate outlook has been the key driving factor of public market performance, and this can be observed in the evolution of the market indexes since the interest rate hiking cycle began.
-Year to date, the rally has been driven mostly by the expectation that the Fed is close to the end of its interest rate increase cycle.
-Although, the core consumer price index (CPI) has been mostly above expectations in 2023, and far from the Fed target levels, the consensus view has been that the lag effect will soon start to kick in and bring relief to the central bank, though central banks have generally continued to express hawkish views (i.e. a bias towards "higher for longer" interest rates).
-Longer term yields continued their ascension and accelerated through the third quarter, with the U.S. 10-year Treasury benchmark closing the period at 4.57%, climbing further still, as we write this commentary.
+Year to date, the rally has been driven mostly by the expectation that the Fed has concluded its interest rate increase cycle.
+Although, the core Consumer Price Index has been mostly above expectations in 2023, and far from the Fed target levels, the consensus view has been that the lag effect will soon start to kick in and bring relief to the central bank, though central banks have generally continued to express hawkish views (i.e. a bias towards "higher for longer" interest rates).
+Longer term yields renewed their ascension closing the period at 4.2% and continued trending higher past the period end.

-2022 saw financial markets retrace approximately 36% of post-COVID market gains, driven by a hawkish U.S. Fed determined to tame inflation.
-Despite a confluence of negative catalysts pouring in, U.S. equities found support and rallied into the first half of 2023, reporting approximately 6% gains as at the end of June 2023, though the third quarter saw a mild pull-back, as marked by the (1.07%) retreat in the Fund's benchmark.
-Notably, a large proportion of the U.S. market returns were driven by seven tech stocks.
+Notably, a large proportion of the U.S. public equity market returns were driven by a handful of the largest tech stocks.
 We are cautious of narrow market breadth, exhibiting similarity with past irrational behavior.
-Current artificial intelligence (AI) driver equity exuberance seems to be the main driver of today's crowded market, attracting inflows into global tech funds.
+Current A.I.-driven (artificial intelligence) equity exuberance seems to be the main driver of today's crowded market, attracting inflows into global tech funds.
 Earnings of non-technology companies were generally better than expected.
 However, this is a modest improvement over a steep predicated earnings contraction.
 U.S. companies continue to navigate through economic uncertainties with better-than-expected operating margins and cash levels.